taichi-dev/taichi/docs/debugging.rst

 Static typing system
 ++++++++++++++++++++

-Taichi pertend that it's a dynamical-typed language like Python, but it's actually a statically-typed language which will be translated into high performance CPU/GPU instructions.
+Taichi pretends that it's a dynamical-typed language like Python, but it's actually a statically-typed language which will be translated into high performance CPU/GPU instructions.

 So the code behavior in Taichi-scope is actually very different from Python-scope!